Niclas Jensen

 Niclas Christian Monberg Jensen (born 17 August 1974) is a Danish former professional football player and current football agent.
 He played as a left-back, and most notably won three Danish Superliga championships with F.C.
 Copenhagen.
-He played abroad for Dutch club PSV Eindhoven, English clubs Manchester City and Fulham F.C., as well as German club Borussia Dortmund.
+He played abroad for Dutch club PSV Eindhoven, English clubs Manchester City and Fulham, as well as German club Borussia Dortmund.
 Jensen played 62 games for the Denmark national team between 1998 and 2008, representing Denmark at the 2002 FIFA World Cup and 2004 European Championship.
 He was named 1995 Danish Under-21 Player of the Year.

 He is the older brother of Denmark national team player Daniel Jensen.

 Club career

 Born in Copenhagen, Denmark, Jensen started playing football for Danish club Boldklubben 1893 (B.93).
 He moved on to Lyngby Boldklub in the Danish Superliga championship in 1992.
 He made his Lyngby debut in April 1993.
 Jensen played a total of 92 games and scored five goals for Lyngby in the Superliga between April 1993 and September 1996.

 In the fall of 1996, Jensen was one of several Lyngby players sold by Lyngby CEO Flemming Østergaard.
 Jensen was one of three Lyngby players sold to Dutch team PSV Eindhoven, alongside Anders Nielsen and Dennis Rommedahl.
 In his first season at PSV, Jensen played three games as the club won the 1996–97 Eredivisie championship.
 Jensen played only five games in one and a half seasons at PSV, as he underwent two groin operations, and was used as back-up to Dutch international Arthur Numan.

 In March 1998, Jensen returned to Denmark to play for F.C.
 Copenhagen (FCK) on a 4 1/2-year contract, brought in by FCK's new CEO Flemming Østergaard.
 Jensen went on to play almost five years for F.C.
 Copenhagen, winning the 2000–01 Danish Superliga championship with the club.
 With former Lyngby teammate Thomas Rytter as right wingback, Jensen formed a wingback duo that was known as the best in the Superliga.
 Jensen played a total of 122 games and scored eight goals for FCK in the Superliga between April 1998 and December 2001.
 In January 2002, he was sold to Manchester City in the English 1st Division, in a transfer deal worth £ 550,000.

 Jensen played the remaining 18 games of the season, as Manchester City won promotion to the top-flight FA Premier League in the summer 2002.
 Returning from the 2002 FIFA World Cup, he played 33 of Manchester City's 38 games in the 2002–03 Premiership season, as the club finished ninth in the Premier League.
 A high point came at home against Leeds United when Jensen scored a spectacular volley to win the game.
 Jensen played a total 51 league games, scoring two goals, for Manchester City.